Hosting Over Tor Via Nginx

 Opsec : https://community.torproject.org/onion-services/advanced/opsec/

-general best practices : https://riseup.net/en/security/network-security/tor/onionservices-best-practices
+General best practices : https://riseup.net/en/security/network-security/tor/onionservices-best-practices

 Onion scan helps with site opsec : https://onionscan.org